 - Trainee Cook

 Chief Cook: Chief cook falls under the catering department of the ship.
 It is his duty to prepare meals regularly for the crew and passengers.
-He is also in charge of the food stores, and he can utilize or replenish them.
+He is also in charge of the food stores.
+The Chief Cook assists the Third Mate/Cadet in preparing the requisition for any/every food items to be forwarded to the company HQ to be procured onboard.
 The Chief Cook also inspects the equipment needed to keep the ship clean and uncontaminated in the galley area.